amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        not making it clear that stochastic regular expressions are not a contribution of the authors (albeit it is mentioned in passing on p2).

-Yes, we will make this clearer on p.
+Yes, we will make this clear on p.
 3 too.

                                 -------------